Have you run into problems with courtroom access and/or finding legal aid?

 It is unacceptable that Oklahoma ranks this low when it comes to providing legal assistance for the underprivileged and disabled.
 Unfortunately, many of the people affected by this collect Social Security Disability Insurance (SSDI) because their disabilities make it impossible for them to work.

-Do not hesitate to contact our Tulsa Social Security disability lawyers for a free consultation if you are thinking about applying for benefits.
+Do not hesitate to contact our Tulsa Social Security disability lawyers for a free evaluation of your case if you are thinking about applying for benefits.
 It is important for people who are disabled to have access to courtrooms and legal aid.
 We can help you with this.

 Remember, if you are struggling financially, we work on a contingency fee basis, meaning you do not have to worry about paying fees up front.
 Only if your case is resolved successfully will we receive a small percentage of your award.